 \subsection{Analytic asymptotic formula for $Z_2(K)$ coefficients}

 While $Z_2(K)$ is formally expressed as a double summation over $n$ and $j$, its structure is primarily dictated by the asymptotic growth of the coefficients $c_{n;j}$ in the $n \to \infty$ limit.
 These contributions originate from the poles $1-2x^n = 0$, which accumulate toward the natural boundary at $|x|=1$.
+In terms of the complexified chemical potential $\tau$ (where $x = e^{2\pi i \tau}$), these poles are located at:

 As we shall demonstrate, only the leading coefficients associated with the real positive roots ($j=0$) exhibit rapid growth, while the contributions from complex roots ($j \neq 0$) are exponentially suppressed.

 For a fixed integer $n$, the coefficients $c_{n;j}$ defined in \eqref{eq:def-cnj} can be conveniently factorized into two components, $c_{n;j}^+ (x_{n;j})$ and $c_{n;j}^- (x_{n;j})$, as:

 The two factors take the explicit forms: